eacaps/bc-citynodes/README.md

 I handled a few extra cases where you ask questions about non-existant cities and if you attempt to teleport to the same city but it is possible I missed something.
 I didn't make the input parsing very resilient, so lines that are incomplete or don't follow the doc will break the program.
-I also went a little deep attempting to optimize the city hopping search, might not have been the best use of my time, but hopefully it improved the performance.
+I also went a little deep attempting to optimize the city hopping search, so I might have overthought that part.